-There are three full-time law enforcement officers assigned to the Prevention Bureau conducting fire investigations and enforcing forest and fire laws.
-While these officers have other primary duties, each are responsible for responding to incidents requiring a law enforcement officer/investigator response.
+Three full-time law enforcement officers assigned to the Prevention Bureau conduct fire investigations and enforce forest and fire laws.
+While these officers have primary duties, each are responsible for responding to incidents requiring a law enforcement officer/investigator response.
 In addition to the three fire investigator peace officers, there are six other peace officers in the Unit.

-In 2018, the Fire Prevention Bureau responded to, or was involved in 951 incidents.
-One hundred five citations were issued and 78 in-custody arrests were made.
+In 2019, the Fire Prevention Bureau responded to, or were involved in, 927 incidents.
+One hundred thirty-seven citations were issued, and seventy in-custody arrests were made.